ethanokamura/perfectline/src/content/linked-list/node.md

 order: 1
 ---

 As stated previously, each element of the list will consist of a Node object.
-We will not need to access these outside of our linked list so they will be created and soley avaliable inside this class.
+We will not need to access these outside of our linked list so they will be created and solely available inside this class.

 Each node consists of:
   1. Data